 Stanley A. Terman’s career is dedicated to empowering people to make informed decisions so they can successfully meet challenges in their lives with more pleasure, less suffering, and improved relationships.
-He considers life a journey that can, at times, challenge anyone.
-When problems seem overwhelming, or when one’s coping mechanisms seem maxed out, it can be effective to consult an empathic professional who combines insight, wisdom, and skill to brainstorm and problem-solve.
+He considers life a journey that can, at times, be challenging.
+When problems seem overwhelming, or when one’s coping mechanisms seem maxed out, it may be prudent to consult an experienced professional who can combine empathy, insight, wisdom, and skill... to brainstorm and to problem-solve.

-Note: in addition to the practice of general psychiatry described below and presented in a 3 1/2 minute video, for which this is the link: youtu.be/X5xqEkFk_Yc, Dr. Terman is also a bioethicist who developed a unique method for dealing with challenges that occur during the last chapter of life, which is presented in a less than 6 minute video at this link: youtu.be/WyCjSKl-Zfc.
+Dr. Terman is also a bioethicist who developed a unique method for planning and dealing with challenges that occur during the last chapter of life.
+View a less than 6 minute video at: youtu.be/WyCjSKl-Zfc.

-Dr. Terman is a “Life Transitions Psychiatrist” to whom patients can turn when they are challenged by such a transition as:
+Dr. Terman could be called a “Life Transitions Psychiatrist” since patients often turn to him when they are challenged by such transitions as:

 Dr. Terman has written dozens of articles and four books: “Lethal Choice” (a medical thriller that presents a balanced view of Physician-Assisted Dying); “The BEST WAY to Say Goodbye: A Legal Peaceful Choice at the End of Life”; “Peaceful Transitions: Stories of Success and Compassion”; and “Peaceful Transitions: Plan Now, Die Later—Ironclad Strategy.”
-He also created “My Way Cards”—a decision aid tool that generates a clear and specific Living Will that informs family members and surrogate decision-makers about the patient’s wishes so they can make the difficult “WHEN” decision after patients reach Advanced Dementia.
-Dr. Terman’s writing and teaching in this area is motivated by this insight regarding the urgency to complete Advance Care Planning: It is always too soon… until someday, it is too late.
+He also created “My Way Cards”—a patient decision aid that generates a clear and specific Living Will that informs family members and surrogate decision-makers about the patient’s wishes so they can make the difficult “WHEN” decision that time has come, for patients in Advanced Dementia.

-Dr. Terman can help diagnose Mild Cognitive Impairment and Early Dementia versus normal age-related memory loss and can assess and document an individual's competence in specific areas, such as the mental capacity to make medical treatment decisions and to handle financial matters.
+Dr. Terman is often asked to diagnose Mild Cognitive Impairment and Early Dementia versus normal age-related memory loss.
+He can assess and document an individual's competence (capacity) in specific areas.
+These include making medical treatment decisions and handling financial matters.